 - Thank Chatham County senators and representatives in writing for appropriating state funding for the arts.
 The letter should provide info about how Grassroots funds were used to support your program or project—as well as the community impact of the event.
 Copies of letters to legislators must be included in the subgrantee’s final report.

 - File final reports on the use of the grant in a timely and thorough manner.
 Each subgrantee is required to submit a final report providing a detailed description of the funded project, participation statistics and demographics, sample marketing and program materials using the N. C. Arts Council and Chatham Arts Council logos, and copies of their legislative letters.
 The Subgrant Report form can be downloaded from the N. C. Arts Council Web site.
-Final reports must be emailed to the Chatham Arts Council at grants (at) chathamartscouncil (dot) org by 31 May 2017.
+Final reports for FY22 grants must be completed online at the Reporting + Resources tab on this page by May 31, 2022.

-Yes, please do explore below to learn about our past partnership projects with Grassroots Arts Grant recipients!
+Yes, please do explore below to learn about some of our past partnership projects with Grassroots Arts Grant recipients!

 - Go See This: Celebrate the Bluegrass Experience